FOREX-Euro licks wounds as focus shifts from Greece to Spain

 By Antoni Slodkowski

-TOKYO, June 19 The euro on Tuesday recouped some losses sustained after Spain's borrowing costs spiked to euro-era highs, but gains were capped ahead of a debt sale which is likely to see Madrid's borrowing costs rise even more.
+TOKYO, June 19 The euro on Tuesday recouped some losses sustained after Spain's borrowing costs spiked to euro-era highs on worries over its banks, but gains were poised to stay capped ahead of a debt sale likely to see Madrid's borrowing rates rise even more.

-Against this backdrop, the world's major economies were set to urge Europe to take "all necessary policy measures" to resolve its woes and U.S. President Barack Obama requested a meeting with its leaders.
+Against this backdrop, the world's major economies were set to urge Europe to take "all necessary policy measures" to resolve its debt crisis and U.S. President Barack Obama requested a meeting with its leaders.

 "The jump in Spanish borrowing costs shows very clearly that global leaders are running out of time to find the solution to the euro zone crisis," said Michiyoshi Kato, senior vice president of forex sales at Mizuho Corporate Bank in Tokyo.